Time to build your Messenger chatbot. Get to know our most popular and powerful features so you can take advantage.

 The following are Facebook features that Chatfuel supports (no coding required).

-Click-to-Messenger ads appear on Facebook or Instagram.
+Click to message appear on Facebook or Instagram.
 When clicked, they immediately direct the user to your chatbot in Messenger.
 They're a highly efficient way to bring new users to your bot (and to increase your ROAS).
 You can decide which block you want to link to your ad, so your bot can send users relevant content as soon as they arrive.

 💡Example use case: Guide new prospects to conversion, faster.

-If you want to reach your chatbot users outside of the 24-hour standard messaging window, you can pay to send a sponsored message.
+If you want to reach your chatbot users outside the 24-hour standard messaging window, you can pay to send a sponsored message.
 It's a message from your chatbot, like any other, except that it can contain promotional content to be sent outside the 24-hour window.

 💡Example use case: Notify shoppers of a sale.